messageformat/Jed/README.md

 ## You sure you don't want something more modern?

+Jed is feature complete in my opinion.
+I am happy to fix bugs, but generally am not interested in adding more to the library.

 I also maintain [messageformat.js](https://github.com/SlexAxton/messageformat.js).
 If you don't specifically need a gettext implementation, I might suggest using MessageFormat instead, as it has better support for plurals/gender and has built-in locale data.